Andrew Lanza

 Children of War

-Andrew Lanza's initial encounter as he landed in Pusan was filled with shock because he never heard of Korea.
-One image that he will never forget is hungry children carrying other children on their backs.
-Some of the children were, as he described, "disfigured."
+Andrew Lanza shares the shock he experienced during his initial encounter upon landing in Pusan.
+A vivid image he states he will never forget is that of hungry children carrying other children on their backs.
+Some of these children, as he describes, were "disfigured."

 Share YouTube: